AttorneyOnline/docs/AO Documentation/docs/authoring/theme documentation/Overview.md

 ```

 AO2 only supports TrueType format (TTF) fonts.
 OpenType format (OTF) fonts will work, but have several issues (see [AO2-Client#224](https://github.com/AttorneyOnline/AO2-Client/issues/224)) making them look terrible in some cases.
 If the font you want to use is in OpenType format (OTF), this documentation recommends the use of [otf2ttf](https://pypi.org/project/otf2ttf/) to convert the font to TrueType format.
-***Please do not use online conversion websites.*** Many OTF fonts that users supply have special properties that cause these web converters to fail.
-Use the provided tool instead.
+***DO NOT USE ONLINE CONVERSION SITES.*** Many OTF fonts that exist have special properties that cause these web converters to fail, resulting in TFF files that are unusable.
+Please use the tool provided above instead.

 ### Qt Stylesheets